husarion/panther_ros/panther_manager/README.md

 ### manager_node.py

 Node responsible for managing the Husarion Panther robot.
-Controls built-in fan and controls software shutdown of components.
+Controls built-in fan and software shutdown of components.

 To set up connection with a new user computer, login to the built-in computer with `ssh husarion@10.15.20.2`.
 Add built-in computer's public key to **known_hosts** of a computer you want to shut down automatically: